20+ Thyroid-friendly Snack Ideas

 - Are you leaning too heavily on snacks because you’re not prioritizing and making time for cooking?

 Mindful eating and self-awareness are critical to your success.
-Before you dive in and start munching, ask yourself the questions above.
+Before you dive in and start munching, ask yourself the questions above to make sure you're snacking in a way that supports your health goals.

 Thyroid-Healthy Snack List

-All of these options exclude wheat, dairy, gluten, grains, and soy.
+All of these options exclude wheat, dairy, gluten, grains, refined sugar, and soy.
 Choose whichever options work best with your current dietary needs, read labels carefully, and choose organic whenever possible.

 - Pumpkin Seeds: Pumpkin seeds are remarkably high in Zinc, a nutrient that’s commonly low for thyroid patients.
 They will also give you a thyroid-protecting dose of Omega-3s.
 Eat them raw or roasted and sprinkled with Himalayan pink salt.